Knife Sharpening Angle Calculator

 JJ Ben-Joseph headshot JJ Ben-Joseph

-The calculation comes from a right triangle formed by the blade width and the lifted spine.
-If w is the blade width and θ is the bevel angle measured from the stone, then the spine height h follows the tangent relationship:
+The knife sharpening angle formula comes from the right triangle made by the blade width and the lifted spine.
+If w is the blade width and θ is the bevel angle measured from the stone, the spine height h is related to them by the tangent function:

 tan(θ)=hw